Exercise for osteoporosis

 Impact Exercises Proven to Increase Bone Density and Function

 After the study, no participants reported injuries from the exercise program.
-Significant improvements in hip and leg bone density were observed after only 4 months, ranging from 1% to 3%.
+After only 4 months, significant improvements in hip and leg bone density were observed.
+Improvements ranged from 1% to 3%.
 Also, chair stand and stair climb times improved significantly after the exercise program.
 Sustaining such an exercise program for longer would likely lead to even greater improvements.

 Before You Get Started with Impact Exercises